MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-invocation.md

         break;
     }

-    // Adding AI model response containing function calls to chat history as it's required by the models to preserve the context. chatHistory.Add(result);
+    // Adding AI model response containing chosen functions to chat history as it's required by the models to preserve the context. chatHistory.Add(result);

-    // Check if the AI model has called any functions.
+    // Check if the AI model has chosen any function for invocation.
     IEnumerable<FunctionCallContent> functionCalls = FunctionCallContent.GetFunctionCalls(result);
     if (!functionCalls.Any())
     {
         break;
     }

-    // Sequentially iterating over each function call, invoke it, and add the result to the chat history. foreach (FunctionCallContent functionCall in functionCalls)
+    // Sequentially iterating over each chosen function, invoke it, and add the result to the chat history. foreach (FunctionCallContent functionCall in functionCalls)
     {
         FunctionResultContent resultContent = await functionCall.InvokeAsync(kernel);